sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 If you haven't seen juggling before, I highly recommend watching this [amazing performance by Anthony Gatto](https://youtu.be/wP8tbLBls_M?t=362).

-There are different 'patterns' in juggling.
+There are different *patterns* in juggling.
 The animations below depict three well-known patterns: cascade, shower and fountain.